nh-server/switch-guide/docs/extras/updating.md

 5. Copy `Payload_Injector.nro` to `/switch` from the `Payload_Injector.zip` file.
 6. Update atmosphere and hekate by using the above guides.
 7. Create a folder on the root of your SD card called `payloads` and copy the `hekate_ctcaer_x.x.x.bin` payload into that folder.
-8. If you haven't already, update you sysnand to the latest firmware.
+8. If you haven't already, update you sysMMC to the latest firmware.

-### Dumping your sysnand firmware
+### Dumping your sysMMC firmware

 !!!note "Ban risk?"
-    In this guide we will be booting into sysnand or system nand cfw.
+    In this guide we will be booting into sysMMC or system memory cfw.
 So you might be asking: 'Will I get banned?'
 The answer is no, simply running atmosphere and running homebrew apps has no ban risk these days.

 1. Inject hekate and go to `Launch -> Atmosphere FSS0 SYS`.
 2. Hold `R` while launching a digital game to boot into the homebrew launcher.